-On 26 February 2022, SEGi University Alumni Association hosted a get-together participated by about 30 alumni.
+On 26 February 2022, SEGi University Alumni Association

 The SEGi University Alumni Association aims to provide alumni with a platform to contribute to their alma mater.
 The evening soiree was its first physical gathering since the COVID-19 outbreak.

 One-Of-Its-Kind International Women's Day Celebration